-1) The Coordinator's familiarity with the Call's theme and experience of coordinating and/or participating in international projects related to innovation, research and education, (separately or together), as well as familiarity with the European Union's financial procedures, is proven through having:

-- participated in at least one project with a total budget (allocated or coordinated) exceeding EUR 3 million; - coordinated at least one project with at least two other partners (three in total) from at least three different European countries and from at least two sides of the Knowledge Triangle; - participated in at least two EU financed projects.
+- 1) The Coordinator's familiarity with the Call's theme and experience of coordinating and/or participating in international projects related to innovation, research and education (separately or together), as well as familiarity with the European Union's financial procedures, is proven through having: - Participated in at least one project as a project consortium member or coordinator, where its project budget share exceeded EUR 3 million; and - coordinated at least one project with at least two other partners (three in total) from at least three different European countries and from at least two sides of the Knowledge Triangle; and - participated in at least two EU financed projects in the capacity of a project partner.

-The Coordinator should provide references for the above required projects as evidence of his/her operational capacity (one project may meet several of the above criteria).
-The projects should have been successfully completed, the final implementation date of the projects should not be earlier than 31 December 2017, and the minimum budget of the projects should be higher than EUR 300.000 to make the reference eligible.
+The Coordinator should provide references for the above required projects as evidence of its operational capacity (one project may meet several of the above criteria).
+The projects should have been successfully completed, the final implementation date of the projects should not be earlier than 30 June 2023, and the minimum budget of the projects should be higher than EUR 300.000 to make the reference eligible.
 All reference projects should be related to the relevant thematic area.

-2) The capability and necessary experience of the key members of the Interim Management Team, namely the CEO (Chief Executive Officer), COO (Chief Operational Officer), Chief Financial Officer (CFO) are evidenced through them having:

-- at least 7 years work experience relevant to the position (i.e. tasks in the Interim Management of the designated consortium); - for the CEO, 7 years, and for the COO 5 years work experience in the Call's thematic field; - at least 5 years work experience in an international environment (including implementation of international projects).
+- 2) The capability and necessary experience of the key members of the Interim Management Team, namely the CEO (Chief Executive Officer), COO (Chief Operational Officer), Chief Financial Officer (CFO) are evidenced through them having: - at least 7 years' managerial work experience relevant to the position of Interim CEO, Interim COO and Interim CFO (i.e. tasks in the Interim Management in case the consortium is designated); - for the CEO 7 years, and for the COO 5 years' work experience in the Call's thematic field; - at least 5 years' work experience in international public or private organisations, or international projects.

-Relevant curriculum vitae (maximum four pages) in Europass format 12 covering the related professional qualifications, work experience in international environment and management expertise shall be attached to the Coordinator's Motivation and Commitment Declaration.
+A curriculum vitae (maximum four pages) in the Europass format covering the related professional qualifications, the work experience in international environment and the managerial experience and relevant expertise shall be attached to the Coordinator's Motivation and Commitment Declaration.